worvan/iAmWorvan/Readme.md

 - local variables are not initialized
 - primitive cannot be null
 ### Scopes
-- NestedFishHorde.cs you can run static block before constructor is executed
+- NestedFishHorde.java you can run static block before constructor is executed
+###Var
+- Available since Java 10
+- VarFish.java